anuket-project/anuket-specifications/doc/common/usecases.md

 <a name="5.1.2"></a>
 ### Objective

-Based on CNTT's goal and purpose is to develop a robust cloud infrastructure model and define a limited set of discrete architectures built on that model that can be tested and validated for use across the entire member community.
+Based on Anuket's goal and purpose is to develop a robust cloud infrastructure model and define a limited set of discrete architectures built on that model that can be tested and validated for use across the entire member community.

-Extend CNTT's Scope beyond the Regional and National Data Center cloud infrastructures to the Edge.
-The Edge is a disruptive use case where CNTT can add value especially as there are a number of scattered initiatives under various Standard Development Organisations (SDO) and open source communities."
+Extend Anuket's Scope beyond the Regional and National Data Center cloud infrastructures to the Edge.
+The Edge is a disruptive use case where Anuket can add value especially as there are a number of scattered initiatives under various Standard Development Organisations (SDO) and open source communities."

 Edge Stream related activities :

 - To harmonize the work under Standard Development bodies or Open source communities
-- To build Common Cloud infrastructure based on CNTT principles that can be consumed by any operator
+- To build Common Cloud infrastructure based on Anuket principles that can be consumed by any operator
 - To build Cloud infrastructure that can scale over hundreds of thousands of nodes and cover the Edge Telco use cases that can help operators to monetize the NFV/SDN journey
 - Modify the existing RM and RA-s so that they are aligned with the edge requirements